davewhiteland/compsci-superbasics/collections/_command-line/why.md

 ---

 Graphical user interfaces (GUIs) exist because they make interacting with the computer (and specifically the operating system) simple.
-It's easy to click and double-click on icons or pick things from menus!
+It's easier to click and double-click on icons or pick things from menus!

 But that convenience also blunts its power.
 When you study Computer Science,